 The worst movie you'll ever see never stops selling out screenings.

-The single greatest cult film this side of The Rocky Horror Picture Show is coming back to Brisbane for a timely Friday night engagement.
-With The Disaster Artist taking audiences behind the scenes not that long ago, and Greg Sestero hitting up our fair town last year, The Room never gets old — and it's back once again.
+The single greatest cult film this side of The Rocky Horror Picture Show is coming back to Wellington for a timely Friday night engagement.
+With The Disaster Artist taking audiences behind the scenes not that long ago, and Greg Sestero hitting up our fair town a couple of years back, The Room never gets old — and it's back once again.

 Of course, the truth is that no one really sees this movie.
 Rather, they experience it.
 Screenings of The Room are fully interactive, with audience members screaming lines of dialogue, dressing up like their favourite characters and hurling plastic spoons at the screen.
-This behaviour is actively encouraged by screening organiser Kristian Fletcher — in fact, he'll even be providing cutlery at the door.
+This behaviour is actively encouraged by venues — although, at The Roxy's next session, you will need to bring your own cutlery with you.
 The cinema bar will be open ahead of the screening, something you should probably take full advantage of.